Maxime00/learning-user-safety/README.md

 - add script to handle several MPC trajectories and pause between each until next input
 - save reference traj to plot against recorded later

-rty running one traj again -> fine tune gains ?? save initial traj for dev time

-tried updating using state instead of time -> no improvment tried using 5 steps of online mpc-> jittery traj

 ## Development